 The Author of Hebrews (who I believe is Paul but I won't belabor the point here) in chapter 9 talks about the Menorah and the Table of Shewbread in the Holy Place, and then The Golden Censer and The Ark in the Holy of Holies.

 There is a common claim that this is an error or contradiction because many people assume that by "Golden Censer" the Author must mean the Altar of Incense even though you would use completely different words for that.
-In the Greek this is the same word for Censer used in Revelation 8, where completely different words are used for Altar and Incense.
+Revelation 8:3-5 and Hebrew 7:13 use completely different words for Altar.
+The word for Incense is related to this word for Censor but distinct.

-Now it is true that normally even the Golden Censer would not be in The Holy of Holies, but it is taken into The Holy of Holies on Yom Kippur as made clear by Leviticus 16:12.
+Now it is true that normally even no Censer would not be in The Holy of Holies either, but one is taken into The Holy of Holies on Yom Kippur as made clear by Leviticus 16:12.
 And I believe the rituals of Yom Kippur are the thematic focus of much of Hebrews especially in this section even if it's not being mentioned by name.

-Well I once noticed that the Arch of Titus depicting Titus and Vespasian's Triumph after conquering Judea in 70 AD shows the Menorah and Table of Shewbread as spoils of war but the Altar of Incense is missing.
-Then I read Josephus's account of that Triumph in Wars of The Jews Book 7 Chapter 5 Section 5 and noticed that he likewise does mention those two Treasures of The Holy Place but not the Altar of Incense.
+I once noticed that the Arch of Titus depicting Titus and Vespasian's Triumph after conquering Judea in 70 AD shows the Menorah and Table of Shewbread as spoils of war but the Altar of Incense is missing.
+Then I read Josephus's account of that Triumph in Wars of The Jews Book 7 Chapter 5 Section 5 and noticed that he likewise mentions The Menorah and the Table of Shewbread but not the Altar of Incense.

 The Books of Maccabees and Josephus describe an Altar of Incense being included in the Purification of The Temple that marks the first Hanukkah.
 But Antiochus Epiphanes' plundering of The Temple wasn't the last one to occur before the New Testament era.